Skip to main content

 • You can also reach Špitalič by following the marked circular cycling route from Slovenske Konjice (no. 1).

-• Mountain bikes and e-bikes can also be hired at TIC Slovenske Konjice.
+• Additionally, mountain bikes and e-bikes are available for rental at TIC Slovenske Konjice.
 Price list.

 The Church